-- On that note, Green Chicken/Hariyali Chicken sits great in the fridge – it gets a chance to develop its flavours even more and so it makes sense to make a big batch to enjoy the next day!
+- On that note, cooked Hariyali Chicken sits great in the fridge – it gets a chance to develop its flavours even more and so it makes sense to make a big batch to enjoy the next day!

 - It freezes great too – I would say it’s best to use it up within 3 months.